OnkarGehalot/Sample-1/README.md

 # Sample-1
-This is my first Git Repository--Example-1
+This is my first Git Repository--Example-1.
+Author - Onkar Gehalot.